codyzu/www-xenproject-org/content/projects/hvmi.md

     title="About us"
     media="/img/flatline/laptop-cybersecurity.svg"
     mediaPosition="right"
+    alt="Illustration of a laptop with a shield and check mark icon, representing cybersecurity and data protection."
   >}}

 A research and development team at Bitdefender extended the VMI APIs by working with the Xen Project and KVM Project communities.
 Bitdefender initially released a commercial solution known as GravityZone Hypervisor Introspection (HVI).
 The core components of HVI were open-sourced in mid-2020, forming the basis of the HVMI project.